 As you can see, Blueair 411 is not an energy-waster, and with such an airflow, I must give credit to designers for creating this low-cost/high-end product.

-Even though Xiaomi Mi 3H feels like an energy drainer, I can’t help but acknowledge the fact that its engine is working fully optimized and with much better airflow.
+Even though Xiaomi Mi 3H feels like an energy drainer, I can’t help but acknowledge the fact that its motor is working fully optimized and with much better airflow.

 All of this leads me to the conclusion that Blueair 411 is a much cheaper and affordable solution than Xiaomi Mi 3H.